nabilarahman01/Operation-Systems-Lab/README.md

 # Operation-Systems-Lab
-All the code implementations of Operating systems Experimented with LINUX operating system also on a virtal machine
+All the code implementations of Operating systems.

+Experimented with LINUX operating system also on a virtal machine